Power in 3 Phase Circuits

 In a 3 phase system, there are three equal voltages or EMFs of the same frequency having a phase difference of 120 degrees.
 These voltages can be produced by a three-phase AC generator having three identical windings displaced apart from each other by 120 degrees electrical.

 When these windings are kept stationary, and the magnetic field is rotated as shown in the figure A below or when the windings are kept stationary, and the magnetic field is rotated as shown below in figure B, an emf is induced in each winding.
-The magnitude and frequency of these EMFs are same but are displaced apart from one another by an angle of 120 degrees.
+The magnitude and frequency of these EMFs are the same but are displaced apart from one another by an angle of 120 degrees.

 Consider three identical coils a1a2, b1b2 and c1c2 as shown in the above figure.
 In this figure a1, b1 and c1 are the starting terminals, whereas a2, b2 and c2 are the finish terminals of the three coils.
-The phase difference of 120 degrees has to be maintained between the starts terminals a1, b1 and c1.
+The phase difference of 120 degrees has to be maintained between the start terminals a1, b1 and c1.

-Now, let the three coils mounted on the same axis and they are rotated by either keeping coil stationary and moving the magnetic field or vice versa in an anticlockwise direction at (ω) radians per seconds.
+Now, let the three coils mounted on the same axis, and they are rotated by either keeping coil stationary and moving the magnetic field or vice versa in an anticlockwise direction at (ω) radians per seconds.
 Three EMFs are induced in the three coils respectively.

 The emf induced in the coil a1a2 is zero and is increasing in the positive direction as shown by the waveform in the above figure C represented as ea1a2.